 In Oklahoma, many resources are available from treatment centers to 12-step support groups for SUD recovery to mental health support.
 An excellent resource for potential services and options can be found on the Oklahoma government website.
-However, if you need someone to talk to now call us today.
-We will be able to help you find treatment options and help you figure out what the best post-rehab option is best for you.
+However, if you need someone to talk to now we’re here for you.
+We are happy to help you find treatment options and help you figure out what the best post-rehab option is best for you.
 Call now and our team will help you find the support that you need to get and stay clean.

 I Relapsed.
 Have I Failed?

 To summarize, no. The chronic nature of addiction means that for some people relapse, or a return to drug use after an attempt to stop, can be part of the process.
 However, there are ways to help stop relapse.
 Please know, relapse rates for drug use are like rates for other chronic medical illnesses.
 With SUDs, the relapse rate is around 50 percent.
 However, for chronic diseases like high blood pressure and asthma, the relapse rate is 70 percent or more.
 Have those people failed?
 Absolutely not.